TeCoEd/minecraft-photobooth/worksheet.md

 Create a Photo booth in Minecraft, which you the player enter the Photo booth it triggers the PiCamera and takes your picture, don't forget to smile.

-## The First Step

-The first step is to attach the PiCamera.
+Before starting ensure that your PiCamera is attached to the Raspberry Pi and enabled in the settings.
 This is covered in this tutorial.
 Once you have connected the camera boot up the Raspberry Pi

-1. Open the LX Terminal

-2. Type sudo idle

-This will load the Python IDLE code editor which you will use to write the Photo booth program

-## Importing the Minecraft API
+## Importing the Minecraft API and PiCamera Modules

 The first part of the program is to import the Minecraft API.
 (Application Programming Interface) This enables you to connect to Minecraft and use Python to code.
-In the new IDLE window type the following code.
 This will import the PiCamera module to control the camera and the time module to add a small delay between taking the photo and then taking the next photo.

+1. Open the LX Terminal

+2. Type `sudo IDLE`

+3. Open a new window

+4. Enter the code shown below and save

 ``` python
 from mcpi import minecraft​